OData/WebApi/_posts/2016-08-05-04-26-modelbound-attribute.md

 #### Automatic Select

+Automatic select mean we will add `$select` in the query depends on the select attribute.

 If we have a User class, and we don't want to expose some property to client, like secrete property, so client query `localhost\odata\Users?$select=Secrete` will failed and query `localhost\odata\Users?` won't return Secrete property, how can we achieve that with Select Attribute?

 {% highlight csharp %}